DeChambeau hits historic 58 in LIV Golf victory

 The score matches the lowest round on the PGA Tour, set by Jim Furyk in 2016 at TPC River Highlands in Connecticut.

-Only four other rounds of 58 have been recorded in professional golf.
+There have only been a handful of rounds of 58 recorded in top-level professional golf.

 Two were on the Japan Tour, posted by Japan's Ryo Ishikawa in 2010 at The Crowns and by South Korean Kim Seong-hyeon in 2021 at the Golf Partner Pro-Am.